Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

 - Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
-Ability to work in the team environment and has an excellent ability to communicate.
+Experienced in working as part of an organisation and possess an excellent ability to communicate.

 Education: